UlianaSavi/poligon-editor/README.md

     - Selected vertices can be moved by holding down the left mouse wheel and moving it around the map thus stretching the polygon.
     - Selected vertices can be deleted by pressing the `delete` key.
     - By clicking on the edge between two vertices, an additional vertex is created.
+  - **3d polygon**:
+    - Select the polygons that you would like to extrude (or one).
+Keep in mind that the selected polygons will be combined into one layer (they will have the same settings).
+          - Click the 3d cube button located at the bottom of the navigation bar in the upper-left corner of the application Polygons will be set to a standard height of 15 meters + a layer editing form will appear.
+           To manage polygon layers, select one of the layers in the upper-right corner.
+          - **Change the height and/or color** by clicking on the "Apply" button
+          - **You can delete a polygon by clicking on the "Delete" button